November 7, 2015

-Most of us end up running during the week of the performance appraisal to collect feedback, update goals and complete performance reviews.
-The result is not making the most of the process and not setting a clear plan for the coming year.
+Most of us end up running around during the week of the performance appraisal to collect feedback, update our goals and complete the performance reviews.
+We don't end up making the most of the process or set a clear plan for the year to come.

-To get on top of the process, firstly you must familiarise yourself with the HR performance appraisal guidelines.
-Find out key deadlines like when you have to update / finalise your goals, collect feedback and submit your performance review.
+To get on top of the process, firstly you must familiarize yourself with the HR performance evaluations guidelines.
+Find out key deadlines like when you have to update or finalize your goals, collect 360 degree feedback and submit your performance review.
 Once you know the dates, set calendar reminders to make sure you don't miss any submissions.

-Once you are familiar with the process and dates, create a list of the items you have to complete before your performance appraisal.
-I have created a basic list in google sheets which you can download here.
+Create a list of the items you have to complete before your annual review.
+We have created a basic list in google sheets which you can download here.
 This will help you structure your approach and ensure you will not miss anything.

 The list covers 3 main areas: Goals, Feedback and Performance Reviews.

 Most companies have a goal process in place for their employees.
-If you don't set goals in your organisation I would encourage you to start doing so as it will give you a long-term vision and motivation.
+If you don't already set goals in your organization we would encourage you to start doing so as it will give you a long-term vision to keep you on track.
 Top athletes do it, so why not you?
 Create a spreadsheet with your goals and next to it add a column for each month and a column for an overall update.
-I have created an example here which you can use.
+We have created an example here which you can use.
 If you are setting quarterly goals you can use quarters rather than months.
-I always add the people I work with to achieve each goal as most likely I will be requesting feedback from them.
+We always add the people we work with to achieve each goal as most likely we will be requesting feedback from them.

-Now that you have your goals organised and updated you will have to create a list of the people from whom you want to request feedback.
+Create a list of the people from whom you want to request feedback.
 It's best to limit this number for quality reasons, and you should request feedback only from people that you have worked with directly.
 You can find a sample here.
-I have also added columns for 'Feedback request sent', 'Reminder' and 'Feedback received', so you can keep track of the process.
+We have also added columns for 'Feedback request sent', 'Reminder' and 'Feedback received', so you can keep track of the process.